neilrathi/morphological-fusion/README.md

 ## To-do
 * ~~Derived forms~~ (unsure if necessary)
 * Beam search for top-k
+* Improve runtime by calling softmax only once at the end of loop

 ## Completed
 * Surprisal of forms
-* Reduced runtime w/ early stopping
+* Reduced runtime w/ early stopping (fixed)
 * Created results files
 * Model saving
 * Fix `FailedPreconditionError` in `model_run.py`